Academic Policies and Procedures

 Main Campus Attendance Policy

 Missed classes are categorized as ether excused absences or unexcused absences.
-Both excused and unexcused absences count as missed attendance, in term of this policy.

 All students are expected to inform their instructor of an illness or other reason for missing class prior to the class session.
 It is the practice of Post University that instructors strive to support students’ observance of their religious traditions by allowing absence from classes for such purposes and providing ample opportunities for students to make up work without penalty for such occasions.
-Students with an excused or unexcused absences from class are responsible for making up any missed work and learning missed class content.
+Students with an excused or unexcused absence from class are responsible for making up any missed work and learning missed class content.

 Find Your Program